anton-bregolas/NS-Session-Setlist/README.md

   - Chord Viewer module (styles-chord-viewer.css)
     + Popover style tweaked to account for background-image

-+ JavaScript updates
++ JavaScript updates:
-  - Chord Viewer module (scripts-chord-viewer.js):
+  - Chord Viewer module (scripts-chord-viewer.js)
     + openChordViewer: Refactored algorithm checks for ABC input in Dynamic Mode before checking for existing Tune Selector value with LZW-compressed ABC; this input can only be accessed for same-origin requests - script falls back to Tune Selector for cross-origin requests with ABC Tools embedded in iframe on a third-party site
     + makeAbcChordBook: Now passes Note Length down the Chord Extraction sequence
     + getChordsFromTune: Now passes lastChord, isFinalBar, abcNoteLength to getCompleteAbcChordBar and expects an array